ik-manuel/100DaysOfCodingLaravel/100 DaysOfCode Log.md

 ✅ Create a new Laravel project
 ✅ Revisit  Laravel documentation on topic I have treated (Controller, Route, and Model.
 ✅ Created few migration for the new project file

+Day 11

+🚀 Today, I did the CRUD operation using:
+✅ One to One Eloquent Relationship
+✅ One to Many Relationship
+✅ Many to Many Relationship